The Real Cost of Full-Time RV Living

 Here are a few different options to consider:

-- Harvest Hosts and Boondockers Welcome are memberships made possible by private businesses and residences that allow you to camp overnight on their property.
+• Harvest Hosts and Boondockers Welcome are memberships made possible by private businesses and residences that allow you to camp overnight on their property.
+To learn more, check out our post An Honest Harvest Hosts Review: Is It Worth It?

-- State parks might offer camping deals with their passes (check each state for details).
+• State parks might offer camping deals with their passes (check each state park’s website for details).

-- American the Beautiful Pass not only offers free entry into the National Parks but discounts on select national forest camping spots around the country.
+• America the Beautiful Pass offers free entry into the National Parks and discounts on select national forest camping spots around the country.

 As mentioned earlier, camping apps like Campendium and The Dyrt are also excellent sources for searching and filtering for discount camping options.

 NOTE: If your camping style leans toward campgrounds, this budget category may look different.
-You’ll most likely want a membership like Thousand Trails or Passport America to keep costs down.
+You’ll most likely want memberships like Thousand Trails and Passport America to keep costs down.

 10. Other RV Monthly Expenses